Skip to content

 An MS in Physics will give you a solid foundation in physics and mathematics, but it’s not geared towards research and it won’t qualify you for any career that requires a PhD admission degree.
 You could use it as the first step towards a PhD in Physics or Applied Physics, or as the first step towards an engineering or computer science career.

-PhD in Physics
+Is a PhD Admission in Physics Difficult?

 1. The first two years of the program consist of advanced coursework, and students start to research during their first year.
-Their dissertation and

 2. Most students obtain a Master’s degree after two years of study, though some programs may require an additional year to complete the research work necessary for the degree.